cryostatio/cryostatio.github.io/guides/1.0.0/index.md

 {:.cryostat-heading-1}
 Cryostat 1.0.0

-Create and manage JDK Flight Recordings to troubleshoot your containerized Java applications

-{:.cryostat-heading-2}
-Now available for Kubernetes 1.19+ and OpenShift 4.6+

 ## [Installing Cryostat Operator](#installing-cryostat-operator)
 Coming soon to [OperatorHub](https://operatorhub.io/).
 In the meantime, you can install the Cryostat Operator using kubectl, or by deploying the bundle image with Operator SDK.